omgmog/talk-cardboctober/talk.md

 ###[fit] with Google Cardboard and JavaScript
 ### *omgmog.net/talk20mins*

 ^ Infact, I gave a talk this time last year called "20 minutes into the future", where I explained how you can use JavaScript to make Google Cardboard experiences.
-If you missed it, you can check out a video and write-up on my website
+If you missed it, you can check out the video and write-up on my website

 ---
 ![](images/uxofvr.png)
 ## UX of VR
 ### *uxofvr.com*
-^ Shortly after that I created uxofvr.com -- a curated list of articles and resources for learning/applying good UX in your VR projects.
+^ Shortly after that I created uxofvr.com -- a curated list of articles and resources for learning and applying good UX in your VR projects.

 ---
 ![](images/CoCXiyCXgAATON1.jpg)
 ## Game Dev Day
 ### Summer of Hacks 2016
-^ Most recently, this summer for the JS Oxford Summer of Hacks, I organised Game Dev Day.
+^ This summer for the JS Oxford Summer of Hacks, I organised Game Dev Day.
 I encouraged people to create VR hacks!

 ---
 ## After that...
-^ So after that I was looking for another VR project to work on
+^ So I was looking for another VR project to work on

 ---
 ## And then in September